 - The buyer is entitled to review the report of a professionally-conducted home inspection and may ask the Seller to resolve issues that are found, or seek remedies such as price reductions if problematic issues are discovered.
 Failing which, the Buyer is entitled to back out of the sale if a compromise cannot be achieved or they are not satisfied with the report.

-- A financing condition allows the buyer to back out if he or she is unable to obtain enough financing (i.e. mortgage loans) from a lender, such as a banking institution.
+- A financing condition allows the buyer to back out if he or she is unable to obtain enough financing (i.e. mortgage loans) from a lender, such as a bank.

 When a condition is satisfied (for example, a suitable mortgage loan is granted by your bank) you cannot simply do nothing and wait for the condition period to expire – your real estate agent must notify the property seller ASAP that the condition has been fulfilled or waived.
 If this notice is delivered late (past the time period given in the condition), then the entire deal could be in jeopardy – even though the Buyer wishes to proceed!
 This is known as condition precedent and this is how most conditions are written to protect the Buyer.

-Once all of the conditions have been waived, the agreement between the buyer and seller (known in Ontario as the “Agreement to Purchase and Sale”) can become “firm” – meaning the parties are ready to move on and close the sale.
+Once all of the conditions have been waived, the agreement between the buyer and seller (known in Ontario as the “Agreement to Purchase and Sale”) can become “firm” – meaning the parties are bound by contract to complete the transaction.

 Can Mortgage Lenders Add their Own Conditions in a Real Estate Transaction?